east4ming/homelab2/docs/installation/production/configuration.md

 sudo usermod -aG nixbld $USER
 sudo usermod -aG nix-users $USER

-# Reboot(or re-login?) to apply the changes
+# Re-login to apply the changes
-sudo systemctl restart nix-daemon.service sudo reboot now
+# You can also run the following command to activate the changes to groups:
+newgrp nixbld
+newgrp nix-user

 # nix develop
 nix develop --extra-experimental-features nix-command --extra-experimental-features flakes